 Occasionally cracked nipple tissue may become infected.
 This can manifest with redness, oozing, heat in the area, fever, and pain.
 There may also be no other symptoms of infection other than the cracking itself.
 If a cracked area is not healing quickly, there is nothing wrong with applying an antibiotic ointment for a few days to see if this might speed healing.
 Try Neosporin Triple Antibacterial Ointment, or Bacitracin.
 All of these are readily available over-the-counter.
 Apply the ointment after feedings once you have rinsed the area with clear water and patted it dry.
 You do not have to wash it off before nursing again.
 Simply wipe away any excess that might still be on the surface of the skin with a dry cloth.
 If relief is not seen within 3-4 days of using an antibacterial ointment, further assistance should be sought from a lactation consultant.

 Antifungal Creams and Ointments

 Yeast can infect nipple tissue.
 Cracked nipples often allow for yeast to enter.
 However, yeast can proliferate despite healthy nipple tissue, especially if there are risk factors for yeast in the history.
 If a yeast infection of the nipples is suspected, certain over-the-counter yeast creams can be applied to the nipple.
-These include Lotrimin AF, Micatin, and Monistat Cream (our favorite).
+These include Lotrimin AF, Micatin, and Monistat Cream.
 They are applied to the nipple area after feedings and after rinsing the area of the baby’s saliva and patting it dry.
 Just as with antibacterial ointments these preparations do not have to be washed off prior to nursing again.
 Any excess can simply be wiped away with a dry cloth.
 If there is no improvement with the nipple trauma within 3-4 days of using an antifungal cream or ointment, further help should be sought from a lactation consultant.